 In 1996 the Cleveland Browns departed the city to become the Baltimore Ravens and demolition of the Mistake by the Lake commenced soon thereafter.
 In 1997, the city began construction of a new football stadium, also designed by Osborn Engineering.

-Main Entrance to Cleveland Browns Stadium Facing Alfred Lerner Way
+Main Entrance to Cleveland Browns Stadium Circa 2003 – Facing Alfred Lerner Way

-Browns Stadium opened in 1999 and is constructed on the footprint of Municipal Stadium.
+Cleveland Browns Stadium opened in 1999.
+It is constructed on the footprint of Municipal Stadium.
 The main entrance to the stadium facing, Alfred Lerner way, is the former location of Municipal Stadium’s first base grandstand.

 Cleveland’s Municipal Stadium (Postcard Pub. by Nelson Jones Co.)